MindLyfe/MindLyfe-Platform/Architecture/API/APIStandardsAndIntegrationPatterns.md

-# MindLyf API Standards and Integration Patterns
+# MindLyfe API Standards and Integration Patterns

 ## Overview

-This document defines the API standards and integration patterns for the MindLyf mental health platform.
-It establishes consistent guidelines for API design, external system integration, and event-driven communication.
-These standards ensure interoperability, maintainability, and security across all platform interfaces while supporting the specific requirements of healthcare data exchange.
+This document outlines the API standards and integration patterns for the MindLyfe platform.
+It serves as a guide for developers building and consuming APIs within the MindLyfe ecosystem, ensuring consistency, security, and interoperability.

 ## API Design Principles